tr1xem/zwitter/README.md

 ## How to run?

 1.)
-Set env  vars  see example env
+Set env variables see example env (the last 2 are for compatibility with linux mysql)

 2.) ``` pip install -r requirements.txt ```